DenitsaStoianova/Data-Structures-and-Algorithms/Week11/HashTableTheory/README.md

 # What is a good hash function?
 ```
 A good hash function has the following characteristics.
-1. It should not generate keys that are too large and the bucket space is small.
+1.It should not generate keys that are too large and the bucket space is small.
 Space is wasted.
-2. The keys generated should be neither very close nor too far in range.
+2.The keys generated should be neither very close nor too far in range.
-3. The collision must be minimized as much as possible.
+3.The collision must be minimized as much as possible.
 ```

 # What is collision?